EDiNSL/SM2702DPM/README.txt

 The Website
-0) The website, while still in testing, is avaliable at https://edinsl.github.io/SM2702DPM/
+0) The website, while still in testing and development, is avaliable at https://edinsl.github.io/SM2702DPM/

 0) It is recommended to use Firefox or Chrome to visit the website.